"By Megan Brooks

 Medical Editor: John P. Cunha, DO, FACOEP

-Lincocin (lincomycin hcl) is used to treat severe bacterial infections in people who cannot receive penicillin antibiotics.
-It is an antibiotic.
-Common side effects include nausea, vomiting, swollen or painful tongue, vaginal itching or discharge, mild itching or skin rash, ringing in your ears, dizziness, or a spinning feeling.
+Lincocin (lincomycin hcl) is an antibiotic used to treat severe bacterial infections in people who cannot receive penicillin antibiotics.
+Common side effects of Lincocin include nausea, vomiting, swollen or painful tongue, vaginal itching or discharge, mild itching or skin rash, ringing in your ears, dizziness, or a spinning feeling.

 Lincocin is given as an injection into a muscle, or through a needle placed into a vein, and is usually given every 12 to 24 hours.
 Dose depends on the severity of the patient's condition, the patient's age and weight.
 Lincocin may interact with erythromycin.
 Other drugs can interact with Lincocin.
 Tell your doctor all prescription and over-the-counter medications and supplements you use.
 During pregnancy, Lincocin should be used only if prescribed.
 It may be harmful to a fetus.
 This medication can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breast-feeding.